ljaneczk/InteractiveSegmentTree/README.md

 - get sum of values on interval
 - print values from interval in list format
 Please note that this program is interactive.
 If you want to exit, you have to type appropriate command.
 At the beginning you need to give n - the size of segment tree.
-Then you may initialize some part of tree from left.
+Then you may initialize some part of tree from beginning (left) by typing numbers separated by space (you may type nothing).
 After that you type below commands as long as you type them in correct format.
 Legal commands:
 set b e v   - change values on interval [b,e) into v